-Weather geostationary satellites are operated by EUMETSAT (Meteosat), the USA (GOES), Japan (MTSAT), China (Fengyun-2), Russia (GOMS) and India (KALPANA).
+Weather geostationary satellites are operated by EUMETSAT (Meteosat), the USA (GOES), Japan (HIMAWARI), China (Fengyun-2), Russia (Elektro–L) and India (INSAT).
 They orbit in the earth's equatorial plane at a height of 38,500 km.
 At this height, the speed of the satellite is the same as the earth's rotation, and the satellite appears to be stationary over a certain point on the equator.
 This orbit allows the satellite to continually observe the same area: 42% of the earth's surface.
 To get global coverage you need a network of 5-6 satellites.
 These satellites, however, do not see the poles at all.